PLOT

 Command qualifiers for PLOT:

-Specifies value or range of axis subscripts (I, J, K, or L), or axis coordinates (X, Y, Z, or T) to be used when evaluating the expression(s) being plotted.
+Specifies value or range of axis subscripts (I, J, K, L, M, or N), or axis coordinates (X, Y, Z, T, E, or F) to be used when evaluating the expression(s) being plotted.

 Specifies the default data set to be used when evaluating the expression(s) being plotted.